gabrielflorit/script-8.github.io/README.md

 ### Other information

-SCRIPt-8 was built with [create-react-app].
+SCRIPt-8 was built with [create-react-app](https://github.com/facebook/create-react-app).
 Consult its guide for more instructions (e.g. running tests, building).